HDMI

 Command parameter description:

 gst-launch-1.0: This is GStreamer's command-line tool for building and running a GStreamer pipeline.filesrc location=/home/pi/test.mp4: Uses thefilesrcelement to read video files from the specified path/home/pi/test.mp4.! qtdemux: Through the!symbol, connects the output of the previous element to the input of the next element.qtdemuxis responsible for demultiplexing the MP4 container format, separating the audio and video streams within it.! h264parse: Parses the separated H.264 video stream, reorganizing it into a format suitable for decoder processing.! avdec_h264: Uses the software decoderavdec_h264to decode the H.264 video stream.
 This is a GStreamer plugin element based on FFmpeg.! autovideosink: Automatically selects an appropriate video output component to display video content.
-Depending on the system environment, it will choose the most suitable sink, such aswaylandsinkunder Wayland environment orximagesinkunder X11.
+Depending on the system environment, it selects the most suitable sink (e.g.,waylandsinkfor Wayland,ximagesinkfor X11, etc.).

-The following is the video playback effect diagram:
+The following is the video playback interface diagram:

 Audio Playback Function Usage

-Note: To play audio, connect speakers to the SG565D single-board computer.
+Note: To play audio, connect speakers to the Quectel-Pi-H1 single-board computer.

 Desktop Operation Steps

-export LIBGL_ALWAYS_SOFTWARE=1 #Modify this window's environment variable to switch to CPU rendering when playing audio
+export LIBGL_ALWAYS_SOFTWARE=1 #Modify the environment variable of this window to switch to CPU rendering during audio playback

 VLC 1.mp3 #Play audio

-The following is the audio playback effect diagram:
+The following is the audio playback interface diagram:

 Note: After entering the corresponding command, the audio playback progress will be displayed in the terminal.

-gst-launch-1.0 uridecodebin uri=file:///home/pi/test.mp3 ! audioconvert ! audioresample ! autoaudiosink ## The parameter after "location" should be modified according to the actual video file path
+gst-launch-1.0 uridecodebin uri=file:///home/pi/test.mp3 ! audioconvert ! audioresample ! autoaudiosink ## The parameter after "uri" should be modified according to the actual video file path

 Command parameter description:

-The following is the audio playback effect diagram:
+The following is the audio playback interface diagram:

 Advanced Functions